A 501(c)(3) Public Charity

 Artist Scholarships

-Scholarships per location for artists graduating high school or earning their GED — scaled to each church's size and participation.
+Scholarships per location for artists graduating high school or earning their GED, scaled to each church.

 Community Roots

-Keeping generations in the community, instilling art and artists in place, and creating jobs, market, traffic, and tourism.
+Keeping generations in place, instilling art in the neighborhood, and creating jobs, market, and traffic.

 Church Renewal

-Additional traffic, community outreach, and the opportunity for clergy and congregations to serve in meaningful new ways.
+New traffic, outreach, and the chance for clergy and congregations to serve in meaningful new ways.

 Three Partnerships.
 One Lattice.

-To open their space to the community — retaining and growing their congregation, and fulfilling the church's deepest calling to serve those in need.
+We help open their space to the community — retaining and growing their congregation, and fulfilling the church's deepest calling to serve.

 • Revenue from rental or grants